5 Tools to Help Improve your Writing Skills

 It’s one of those tools you are happy you paid for, and it’s definitely worth every dime .

-Grammarly also gives suggestions on the appropriate word usage replacement.
+Grammarly also gives suggestions on the appropriate word usage or word replacement.
 There are limited errors you can edit in the free version.
 To unlock the full benefit, you have to purchase the premium edition.
 However, I can guarantee you the free version is as good as the premium.

 This is the best tool to analyze the content that performs best for any topic or competitor.
 Rand Fishkin, Founder of Moz said in a review “I love the ease of use and the immediate value I get from using the product.
 I can search for terms/phrases and quickly identify content that’s performing well in a niche or with an audience…” For every writer that is aiming for a viral article, particularly targeting social media networks, this tool is for you.